 As a research active university, international level research findings by Brunel Business School tutors are regularly used in student lectures.
-Professor Michael Bourlakis, Professor Emel Aktas and Dr Afshin Mansouri are active researchers in the field of global supply and logistics management and active researchers within the school’s Operations and Supply Chain Systems Group (OASIS).
+Professor Michael Bourlakis, Professor Emel Aktas and Dr Afshin Mansouri are active researchers in the field of global supply and logistics management and active researchers within the school’s Operations and Information Systems Management Research Group (OISM).

-Dr David Gallear (BEng, MEng, PhD) is reader in Operations Management, member of the Operations and Supply Chain Systems Research Centre (OASIS), and associate member of CEIBIEM at BBS.
+Dr David Gallear (BEng, MEng, PhD) is reader in Operations Management, member of the Operations and Information Systems Management Research Group (OISM), and associate member of CEIBIEM at BBS.
 He is a member of the British Academy of Management (BAM) and the European Operations Management Association (EuROMA).
 He is a previous a finalist for the European Award for Doctoral Theses on Total Quality Management (EFQM, Brussels).

 Dr Afshin Mansouri is the Business School’s specialist in Operations Management and has several years of industrial work experience in production and project management areas.
 In 2005 he was a Postdoctoral Fellow at the University of Tours in France.
 Prior to joining Brunel University in 2007, he has held academic and research positions at the University of Tehran and King’s College London.
 Dr Mansouri's research on humanitarian supply chain management for disaster relief in Iran has been funded by ESRC.
 He has also received research funding from Brunel University to investigate the role of multi-objective optimisation as a decision aid in build-to-order supply chains.
 Dr Mansouri is a member of the editorial board for International Journal of Industrial Engineering Computations and Management Science Letters and co-guest editor of IEEE Transactions on Software Engineering.